chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 ### ...what about the other rules?

-No help here - you have to write these yourself!
+You have to write these yourself!

 However you should